leruce/iCJS/README.md

 Run cProlog.exe in the commandline with one given arguement such as add.pl or queen.pl as long you have the files in that dir.

+You also just upload the project into the CLion and run the code there with it inbuild build/run